GalaChain/Run_Own_Peer/README.md

-# Galachain — External‑Organization On‑Boarding (High‑Level Playbook)
+# Galachain — External‑Organization On‑Boarding

 > **Purpose:** Outline, at architecture level, how an external organization (“Partner Org”) provisions its own Fabric peers and attaches to the existing **Galachain asset-channel**
 > **Provisioning Surface:** **Chainlaunch Web GUI** only (no CLI syntax).